Comparison of Reservoir Computing topologies using the Recurrent Kernel approach

-We show in Appendix that this is always the kernel associated to Reservoir Computing is always iterable, as soon as the weights are sampled from a gaussian distribution (or any rotationnally-invariant distribution $p(\w)$).
+We show in Appendix that the kernel associated to Reservoir Computing is always iterable, as soon as the weights are sampled from a gaussian distribution (or any rotationnally-invariant distribution $p(\w)$).
 This is an extension of the statement in \cite{dong2020reservoir} that assumed translation or rotation-invariant kernels.